 Mitral Valve Replacement Surgery

 Your mitral valve has an important function within your heart and your body.
 The mitral valve controls blood flow from your left atrium into your left ventricle.
 If you suffer from a severe mitral valve disorder, the cardiac muscle is at risk for permanent damage or failure.
 That said, it is incredibly important to monitor mitral valve disease and, if needed, surgically treat it with a mitral valve repair or a mitral valve replacement operation.

 Mitral Valve Repair vs. Mitral Valve Replacement

 As I've learned over the years, mitral valve repair is often referred to as the "gold standard" for treating heart valve disease including mitral regurgitation and mitral valve prolapse.
 However, there are patient situations in which the mitral valve can not be repaired and must be replaced.

 Calcified Mitral Valve Requiring Replacement Due To Stenosis

 Often times, a severe infection can damage the mitral valve leaflets beyond repair.
 In other cases, severe calcification on the mitral leaflets and annulus requires a mitral valve replacement.
-Still, given the benefits of a mitral valve repair (less complications, no use of blood thinners), I encourage all patients to get a second opinion to confirm the prognosis.
+Still, given the benefits of a mitral valve repair (less complications, freedom from reoperations, no potential use of blood thinners), I encourage all patients to get a second opinion to confirm the prognosis.

 The Mitral Valve Replacement Procedure

 A mitral valve replacement operation usually takes between three to five hours in which the patient is under general anesthesia and on the heart-lung machine.
 During the procedure, the surgeon will remove the diseased mitral valve and replace it with a mechanical heart valve replacement or a bioprosthetic (tissue) heart valve replacement.